TokisanGames/Terrain3D/doc/docs/tutorial_videos.md

 Tutorial Videos
 ==================

 *Note: Some instructions in the videos may be out of date.
 Be sure to review this documentation for the latest.
-And even this documentation has a **stable** and **latest** version, available in the menu.*
+Be aware you can select the appropriate documentation version in the menu.*

 **Using Terrain3D Part 1: Installation, Setup, Basic Usage**